-Valley Water's Reserve Policy is reviewed annually with the Board of Directors pursuant to Executive Limitation 4.6 - Financial Planning and Budgeting - "At least annually present the Board with information about Valley Water's financial reserves and schedule an opportunity for the public to comment thereon."
+The District Reserve Policy is reviewed annually with the Board of Directors pursuant to Executive Limitation 4.6 - Financial Planning and Budgeting - "At least annually present the Board with information about the District's financial reserves and schedule an opportunity for the public to comment thereon."

 The Governmental Accounting Standards Board (GASB) 54 statement, issued in March 2009, required that governmental agencies adopt new standards of reporting fund balance no later than the first fiscal year beginning after June 15, 2010.
-While the GASB 54 requirement was specifically issued for governmental type funds, Valley Water, under its conservative and prudent fiscal policy, extended the requirement to include the enterprise and internal service funds (Water Utility Enterprise, State Water Project, Fleet Management, Information Technology, and Risk Management).
+While the GASB 54 requirement was specifically issued for governmental type funds, the District, under its conservative and prudent fiscal policy, extended the requirement to include the enterprise and internal service funds (Water Utility Enterprise, State Water Project, Fleet, Information Technology and Risk).

 Key objectives of prudent financial planning are to ensure sufficient resources for current services and obligations, and to prepare for future anticipated funding requirements and unforeseen events.
-To meet these objectives, Valley Water will strive to have sufficient funding available to meet its operating, capital, and debt service cost obligations.
-Reserve funds will be accumulated and managed in a manner that allows Valley Water to fund costs consistent with the Capital Improvement Program, Integrated Water Resources Plan, and long-range financial plans while avoiding significant water charge fluctuations due to changes in cash flow requirements.
-Valley Water will also maintain a cash reserve position that may be utilized to fund unexpected fluctuations in revenues and operating/capital expenditures.
+To meet these objectives, the District will strive to have sufficient funding available to meet its operating, capital, and debt service cost obligations.
+Reserve funds will be accumulated and managed in a manner which allows the District to fund costs consistent with the Capital Improvement Program, Integrated Water Resources Plan, and long range financial plans while avoiding significant water charge fluctuations due to changes in cash flow requirements.
+The District will also maintain a cash reserve position that may be utilized to fund unexpected fluctuations in revenues and operating/ capital expenditures.